WilgelmFlower/WilgelmFlower/README.md

 </div>
 ### :man_technologist: About Me :

-Nice to meet you!, my name is Mark and i'm IOS DEVELOPER from Russia.
+Nice to meet you!, my name is Mark and i'm IOS DEVELOPER.

 - :telescope: I'm working as IOS Developer :green_apple: